PyPO-dev/PyPO/README.md

 ```

 -- DOCUMENTATION --\
-Please find a detailed software documentation on the Github site.
+Please find a detailed software documentation on the [PyPO Github site](https://arend95.github.io/PyPO/index.html).
 The following instructions are for people
 who would like to develop PyPO and generate documentation along the way.
 PyPO uses [Doxygen](https://www.doxygen.nl/download.html) for generating documentation for the source code.
 Please refer to the link for download and installation instructions.